Musk-max/puddle/module_1.md

 If your code is stored locally on your computer and is tracked by Git or not tracked by any version control system (VCS), you can import the code to GitHub using GitHub CLI or Git commands.

 ##  Initializing a Git repository
 Initialize the local directory as a Git repository.
-By default, the initial branch is called main.
+By default, the initial branch is called master.
 If you’re using Git 2.28.0 or a later version, you can set the name of the default branch using -b
 ```
 git init -b main